indirecthit/garden.twothirtyfour.com/data/Product Management.md

 **Important Reminder**: You do not have to come up with the answers by yourself.
 You are a curator of ideas, not the creator.

 ## Show the Path
-This all comes down to [[Prioritization]].
+This all comes down to [[Product Decisions]] and specifically [[Prioritization]].
 The [[Product Manager]] is responsible for understanding the available information to decide in what order something should be done.

 - The [[Product Strategy]] is your main tool to communicate and describe the path.
 It outlines how we will win, what we will focus on, and what we will ignore.
 - [[Product Principles]] help us make decisions on which fork we should walk.
 They provide defaults to tough decisions and define the type of product we are building.